-Tuckpointing is the process of cutting out old damaged or deteriorated mortar and replacing it with new mortar.
-Brick, stone and other masonry elements may last a lifetime, but the mortar has a shorter lifespan of twenty to thirty years depending on exposure to different types of weather.
+Tuckpointing is the process of cutting out old, damaged, or deteriorated mortar and replacing it with new mortar.
+Brick, stone, and other masonry elements may last a lifetime, but the mortar has a shorter lifespan of twenty to thirty years depending on exposure to different types of weather.
 Mortar is a paste that adheres these products together and once damaged must be replaced to prevent further deterioration to a building.

-Proper tuckpointing requires a high level of skill on the part of the Mason as it has a crucial effect on the appearance and structural durability of the masonry wall and is essential in the business of masonry restoration.
+Proper tuckpointing requires a high level of skill on the part of the Mason as it has a crucial effect on the appearance and structural durability of the masonry wall, and is essential in the business of masonry restoration.
 Our Masons’ at Advanced Masonry Restoration are highly skilled professionals.
 Each Mason is trained through the Bricklayers & Allied Craftworkers training center apprenticeship program; offering the highest quality education in the masonry trowel trades.

 An important element of any successful restoration project is in the brick replacement.
 Advanced Masonry Restoration workers specialize in the replacement and installation of brick.
 When it comes to replacing the damaged or worn brick we will first remove any remnants of the worn brick and clean out the cavity to ensure the best installment.
 After that, we will add the mortar and insert the new brick, taking the time to ensure the brick and mortar will match the existing materials in your building.

 Stone repair is usually defined as patching of a spall, which is a broken or worn area of stone.
-This is completed using a material specially designed to match the original stone matrix being repaired; granite, limestone or sandstone.
+This is completed using a material specially designed to match the original stone matrix being repaired: granite, limestone or sandstone.
 The patching material is tinted to match the color of the stone and Advanced Masonry Restoration’s highly trained Masons work with the material to match the texture and contours of the stone.

-Stone installation is the process of removing an entire stone and replacing it with a new stone if needed or resetting the original stone that may have moved out of place.
+Stone installation is the process of removing an entire stone and replacing it with a new stone if needed, or resetting the original stone that may have moved out of place.

 Terracotta is a clay tile that has been used for hundreds of years.
 When it comes to repairing or replacing the terracotta, some challenges arise because each stone is unique in its design.
-When terracotta degrades, the color changes, it can chip and/or crack and matching the tile color may require additional testing of the material.
+When terracotta degrades, the color changes, it can chip and/or crack so matching the tile color may require additional testing of the material.
 Terracotta can be patched, re-glazed, or secured depending upon the condition of the piece in question.
 Advanced Masonry Restoration has extensive experience in repairing this material.

 Concrete & Warehouse Floor Repair

 Concrete is the combination of cements, rock, sand, and water mixed in the proper proportions.
 This mix is then placed in forms, with a reinforcement system.
 There are several reasons that concrete may need to be repaired.
 This could be from support bars that are rusting, the use of winter salts, freeze or thaw, or improper finishing.
-A quick investigation can be done to figure out what caused the damage to the concrete, with this information, the proper repair can be determined.
+A quick investigation can be done to figure out what caused the damage to the concrete, and with this information the proper repair can be determined.

 There are several processes that Advanced Masonry Restoration executes that revolve around waterproofing your building.
 Besides tuckpointing, the following may be incorporated into your repair and restoration project: